How to Set Up Recurring Payments in Your Business

 3. If the customer doesn’t have a card on file, you can select the option to “Allow customer to save their card.”

-4. At this point you’ll be able to complete the invoice with their information including any discounts you’d like to provide.
+4. At this point, you’ll be able to complete the invoice with their payment details including any discounts you’d like to provide.

 5. Then select the schedule option to ensure your payments are set to recur on the right date.